GoogleCloudPlatform/bank-of-anthos/opsani/README.md

 kubectl port-forward -n ${NAMESPACE} svc/frontend 8080:http &
 ```

 You should then be able to point to [http://localhost:8080](http://localhost:8080) and get a login page.
-The default user is `testuser` and the default password is `password`
+The default user is `testuser` and the default password is `password`.

+## Load generation

+Load is automatically generated in a dynamic fashion with the loadgenerator pod.
+Opsani has modified
+this with the latest version of locust.io, and inlcudes a dynamic sinusoidal load pattern.
+You can modify the
+parameters of the `kubernetes-manifests/loadgenerator.yaml` document with the following parameters:

+  STEP_SEC: seconds per step, longer will generate a longer load range, usually 10 is good for initial tests, and 600 for longer term load.
+  USER_SCALE:  Number of users to vary, the more the heavier the load.
+180 appears to be a good starting point for reasonable load.
+  SPAWN_RATE: How quickly to change during the step, there is likely no need to change this parameter.
+  MIN_USERS: As the sinusoidal shape varies between "0" and "1" multiplied by the USER_SCALE parameter, it is often good to ensure some load, we set this as 50 by default.

+## Starting Optimization

+At this point, the Bank of Anthos application should be running on your Kubernetes cluster and should have dynamic load reaching it.
+You are now ready to install the Opsani servo to begin optimization.

+To do so, we suggest that you follow [dev-trial-README](dev-trial/README.md) for the simplest installation procedure.
+Alternatively, if you would like a more manual approach, the README.md located in the `servo_install.tar.gz` bundle that you downloaded is also suitable.
+If you do not have `servo_install.tar.gz`, check https://console.opsani.com or contact your Opsani support member.

 ## Uninstall Bank-of-Anthos